Lacan’s Concept of the Phallus

 The tale of two phalluses: On an early episode of The Big Bang Theory, there is a battle between two phallic signifiers.
 At Penny’s Halloween party, Leonard gets into a confrontation with Kurt, Penny’s muscle-bound boyfriend.
 The boyfriend tries to castrate Leonard, expose his lack, through typical tough guy bullshit (physical intimidation).
 Leonard, however, responds by attempting to castrate the other guy by showing his lack (revealing how stupid and caveman-like he is).
 For the boyfriend, the phallic signifier is his physical strength, and, for Leonard, the phallic signifier is his intelligence.
 The two phallic signifiers indicates two variations on the substantial phallus (the former indicates the power to master the natural environment while the latter indicates power over the cultural one).
 This is a classic trope.
 We’ve seen this in Saved By the Bell with Screech and in The Revenge of the Nerds.
 Men desire the phallus only because women desire it — desire is the desire of the Other.
 Penny desires the phallus, so the two guys fight over who truly has it.

 Typical male bounding in its truest form is when men enter into an agreement to share their lacks with one another while promising to simulate their absence when in the presence of other people.
 “I lack and you know what I lack.
 You lack and I know what you lack.
 We don’t have to pretend to be The Man when we are together.
 We can let the truth of our lacks show.
-But here’s the catch: we will both go to great lengths to conceal each other’s lack when in the person of other people.”
+But here’s the catch: we will both go to great lengths to conceal each other’s lack when in the presence of other people.”
 This is the essential function of a “wingman”.
 A guy’s best friend is the one who knows of his lack and actively helps him cover it in the eyes of other people (especially women).
 They both aid in the simulation of the other’s “phallacy” with the full knowledge of its absence.
 True male bonding doesn’t occur simply through helping to simulate the other’s phallacy.
 No. There must be a confession of lack involved.
 Men are only ever true friends when they can trust each other with the “secret” of their lack.
 There is a symbolic exchange (Baudrillard) of an empty gesture (Žižek), that is, they give each other the gifts of their own lacks (nothingnesses).
 Because both men acknowledged each other’s lack, they move outside of the Imaginary dynamic of mirroring that occurs between egos — they embrace the Real lack in the Other.
 Yet they become guilty of a collusion insofar as they simulate each other’s phallic being in front of other people.
 This collusion makes them both guilty and this shared “crime” seals the bond.
 This collaborative simulation, this double deception, forges the bond of their friendship (mutual recognition via shared transgression).

 Let’s now turn to an example from the world of pro-wrestling.
 The WWE, formerly the WWF, has long had extreme sexism operative in its storylines (known as “angles” in the industry).
 In no period was this more so than in the “Attitude Era” (1997–2002).
 The women, for example, had to compete in bra-and-panty matches and that’s far from the worst of the sexism that occurred.
 They were never permitted to become real pro-wrestlers, that is, talented in-ring performers with developed characters and interesting angles.
 Anyway, starting in 2015, WWE decided to let the women wrestlers have a serious and major role in the programming (they first branded this shift as the “Divas Revolution” and, then, as the “Women’s Evolution).
 This leads us to Becky Lynch who, for the last couple of years, has been the biggest draw (most popular wrestler) in the company.

 Here’s what’s relevant to our discussion of the phallus.
 Becky Lynch calls herself The Man.
 In this case, “The Man” actually functions as the phallic signifier.
 Becky has the power precisely because she has donned the term that designates the position of the most powerful man in the WWE.
 It’s this signifier itself that indicates her phallic power.
-To the best of my knowledge, Ric Flair established “The Man” as the signifier of the top man in wrestling when he famously said in a promo, “To be the Man, you gotta to beat the Man”.
+To the best of my knowledge, Ric Flair established “The Man” as the signifier of the top man in wrestling when he famously said in a promo, “To be the Man, you gotta beat the Man”.
 At one time or another, the phallic position was occupied by Andre the Giant, Hulk Hogan, “Macho Man” Randy Savage, The Ultimate Warrior, Ric Flair, The Undertaker, Yokozuna, Bret “Hitman” Hart, Diesel, Shawn Michaels, Stone Cold Steve Austin, The Rock, Brock Lesnar, Triple H, Chris Jericho, John Cena, Randy Orton, CM Punk, Daniel Bryan, Seth Rollins, Roman Reigns, etc.

 By donning the signifier “The Man”, Becky Lynch is signifying that she, as a woman, has the power all of these men have had.
 But not just that.
 She has more power than all of them combined precisely because she has this power while being a woman.
 It’s like how Wonder Woman, by being a woman, appears to have a surplus of phallic power that Superman, Batman, and the rest of them, cannot possess (it’s as if both Wonder Woman and Becky Lynch had to have an extra power that enabled them as woman to attain the phallic power men “have”).
 It’s worth noting that Becky never presents herself in an objectifying or hyper-sexualizing manner.
 She is a woman who has the phallus, who is the super-subject — not an object.
 Becky never tries to be the phallus — she has it.
 Becky’s relation to the phallus is what has made her in-ring presence so enjoyable, so captivating.
-On the one hand, it’s exhilarating to she a woman occupy the phallic position prohibited to her by patriarchy, but on the other, it also serves to keep us invested in the logic of the phallus, in the phallus’ game, in the phallus itself, which is exactly what we need to combat.
+On the one hand, it’s exhilarating to see a woman occupy the phallic position prohibited to her by patriarchy, but on the other, it also serves to keep us invested in the logic of the phallus, in the phallus’ game, in the phallus itself, which is exactly what we need to combat.
 (It’s also worth noting that we cannot imagine Stone Cold Steve Austin, for example, ever calling himself The Woman — it makes no sense when reversed.)

 We actually find the dynamics of the “game” of the phallus described in Kenny Loggins’ song ‘Playing with the Boys’.
 Let’s read through some of the lyrics: